-There’s lots to see on our YouTube Channel including coverage of our 50th. anniversary launch party, behind the scenes at the theatre and these interviews with the cast of our recently completed production of “Into The Woods”.
+There’s lots to see on our YouTube Channel including these behind the scenes interviews with the cast of “Dracula”.
 Get the inside story – click to visit the CCCT YouTube Channel and subscribe today!

 Our Golden Anniversary Season is now in full swing.
 Please click on the 2014-2015 season tab above for details including audition and performance dates.
 Be a part of our historic 50th year.
 Become a CCCT member and buy your Season Pass now!